 - Deliver positive results for all parties involved in a property sale or let, including vendors, landlords, buyers and renters (read our 5-star reviews here)

 - Minimise fees for tenants to support people in affording quality accommodation in London (without increasing landlord fees), ahead of the Tenant Fees Bill coming into effect next year (we also submitted our support for the Tenant Fees Bill back in May 2018)

 - Ensure people feel like they can make themselves at home in their rented property, by giving people the option to request a tenancy up to three years if needed (subject to the agreement of the landlord and with a break clause if required – any rent increases during the tenancy will be tied to a formula set out in the tenancy agreement).
 Our tenant commitment can be read here

 - Have a team reward structure for our staff to encourage the sharing of knowledge among the team together with a positive work culture and subsequently, excellent customer service

 - Always act with clarity, intergrity and a human approach

 - Attend relevant events in London and write articles to influence developments in the sector and to provide an agency perspective on broader housing issues

 - Meet with the 999 Club Homeless Support team to understand the challenges 999 Club clients experience when accessing the private rented sector, and learn from their work and experiences to inform how we do things

-- Use the majority of our profits for homeless housing and support in London through our UP fund or reinvest them in the organisation so we can increase our impact over the longer term – the voluntary board we aim to recruit will also vote on how profits will be allocated to homeless projects
+- Use the majority of surpluses for homeless housing and support in London through our UP fund or reinvest them in the organisation to ensure we can increase our impact over the longer term

 Get in touch